 - Head design at address not for all

-The Titleist TSi2 driver is a club for the golfer seeking some pronounced distance increase, but without the loss of control.
-The new face construction of ATI 425 Aerospace Titanium, delivers incredibly fast ball speed off the entire face.
+The Titleist TSi2 driver is a club for the golfer seeking some pronounced distance increase without losing control.
+The new face construction of ATI 425 Aerospace Titanium delivers incredibly fast ball speed off the entire face.
 The deeper, lower CG maximizes distance through Speed Optimized MOI design.

-The improved aerodynamics increases speed through impact and the stable head produces a powerful solid sound.
+The improved aerodynamics increases speed through impact, and the stable head produces a powerful solid sound.
 Titleist claims the TSi range to be the hottest they have ever produced.
 In 2020 it was the most used driver on the PGA Tour.
-They claim the combination of looks, sound, feel, and great stability make this a winner for all golfers.
-Well, Titleist is a top brand and has won many major tournaments on the Tour, so it has to be a club worth testing on the course or the range.
+They claim the combination of looks, sound, feel, and great stability make this a winner for all skill levels.
+Titleist is a top brand and has won many major tournaments on the Tour, so it has to be a club worth testing on the course or the range.

 - Easiest Mavrik driver to hit consistently